Azure-Samples/key-vault-python-network-acl/README.md

 ---
 # Authentication samples for Azure Key Vault using the Azure Python SDK

-This Sample repo includes sample code demonstrating common mechanism for authenticating to an Azure Key Vault vault.
+This Sample repo includes sample code that demonstrates managing network access to a key vault through VNET and IP ACLs using the Azure Python SDK.

 ## Samples in this repo
 * network_acl_sample.py